AnishDe12020/xdox/README.md

-XdoX is an application that elts you start challenges, log your progress and show it off to the world through a unique profile page.
+XdoX is an application that lets you start challenges, log your progress and show it off to the world through a unique profile page.

 [Live Demo](https://www.xdox.me/)